-ARTIS is designed to assist in signal detection (through facilitated reporting and contextualization of adverse drug reactions [ADRs]), signal evaluation (through registry linkage - based evaluations of putative adverse outcomes), and for the short- and long-term evaluation of
+ARTIS is designed to assist in signal detection (through facilitated reporting and contextualization of adverse drug reactions [ADRs]), signal evaluation (through registry linkage -

 - 1. Spontaneous ADR reporting to the Medical Products Agency (MPA).
 These ADRs are summarized in semi-annual reports adhering to a predefined format (Annex 3). - 2.
 Data from SRQ/ARTIS are (on a regular basis) linked to data from other national Swedish registries.